3 Easy Ways To Save For Retirement (Without Investing)

 If you’re making contributions to your RRSP at work, you’re already paying yourself first.
 But you can also apply the same principle to saving.
 (If you open a separate account just for this, it’s easier to do.)
 If you prefer, you can accomplish the same thing on paper by keeping a ledger.
 Just be aware that paper makes it easier to cheat (yourself).
 With a separate account, you can schedule an automatic transfer to make the process painless and fuhgettaboutit.

-Paying yourself first helps to avoid the “disappearing money” trick.
+trick.
 Hang in there!
-After a while, as the money starts adding up, you’ll impress yourself with your savings prowess.
+After a while, as the money starts adding up, you’ll

-2. Get some Education – Financial Freedom is possible for everyone
+2. Get some Education – Financial Freedom is possible for

 Have you ever heard the saying “If your thinking is stinking, so will your results!”?
 Same thing occurs with your financial well being.
 Several believe that financial freedom is only reserved for the wealthy, but not you, not anymore.
 Learn how money works and can work for you and start a plan.
 Any action without a plan will lead to caos, and a plan without action will have no results.
 “You have to tell your money what to do or it will leave you” is one of favourite quotes from Dave Ramsey because it is so true.